dmazine/arch-linux-install/README.md

 pacman -S networkmanager network-manager-applet
 ```

-Disable *dhcpcd* and *netcl*, as NetworkManager will replace both.
+Disable *dhcpcd* and *netcl*, as network manager will replace both.
 So first let’s find our devices:

 ```
 ip link